East Liverpool police officer on leave after report involving former city official

-EAST LIVERPOOL, Ohio (WKBN) – An East Liverpool police officer is now on leave.
+EAST LIVERPOOL, Ohio (WYTV) – An East Liverpool police officer is now on leave.

 Officer Chris Green is on paid administrative leave pending a review, according to the Morning Journal.